Eco Store | Sling & Cloth Nappy Library | Parent Hub

 Why would I buy newborn nappies?

 Well, you simply may prefer to have new nappies.
 It may also be that you intend to have more children later and the outlay of newborn nappies becomes more worthwhile.
-That said, a full amount of newborn nappies can set you back around £250-350.
+A full amount of newborn nappies can set you back around £250-350.
 Many parents therefore feel that it is an unnecessary expense and prefer to wait for birth to potty nappies fit.

 This is where our nappy library becomes incredible value for money!
 We provide you with a wide selection of newborn nappies, with accessories included, that you can hire for eight weeks at an incredible price of £50.